 Street Design - designing a dream street!

-On Friday 22 September we got to see what it would be like to have a more child-friendly street as Fairisle Road was closed for the afternoon.
+As part of the project, we got to see what it would be like to have a more child-friendly street as Fairisle Road was closed for the afternoon.
 It was fantastic for the children to celebrate the road closure and enjoy taking part in a range of activities with family and friends.
 Great fun was had by all!

 Fairisle Child Friendly Streets Southampton: “I think today has been great!
 Hopefully it will make parents think differently, and change their behaviour”